CADLAB-io/CADLAB.io-swarm-stack/README.md

 ![docker service logs](documentation/images/docker-service-logs.png "Docker service logs command output")

-We can see that the `automatic_backups` setting was incorrectly configured in the cadlab.json file.
+We can see that the `backups` setting was incorrectly configured in the cadlab.json file.

 After fixing the mistake in the cadlab.json file, you need to restart your failed service.
 First, you need to delete the failed service(s), those with `0/0` replicas, by executing the following command: